monetate/django-debug-toolbar/docs/architecture.rst

   fully compatible and currently being worked on.
 For now, these panels are disabled by default when running in async environment. follow the progress of this issue in `Async compatible toolbar project <https://github.com/orgs/jazzband/projects/9>`_.
+- Django Channels incompatibility: The toolbar does not currently support Django Channels' consumers due to the difference in middleware design.